So Far Under: Origin

 "So Far Under" is the first Alice in Chains song written entirely by William DuVall, and the first in the band's catalog written entirely by someone other than Jerry Cantrell or Layne Staley.
 DuVall said about the song in a press release:

 It's about feeling completely up against it – outnumbered, surrounded, facing seemingly unbeatable odds and being really pissed off about it.
 It was inspired by personal circumstances, as well as events in the wider world.
 But it's not as resigned to defeat as it may seem.
 The lyric is a cold, hard assessment of a difficult situation but the music has a message all its own.
 There's still room to flip the script.
 Every aspect of writing and recording this song will always be remembered with a lot of joy – from recording the basic tracks and the guitar solo at Studio X in Seattle to doing further overdubs at Nick Raskulinecz's studio in rural Tennessee.
 Everyone in the band and our studio team really stepped up and knocked it out of the park on this one.
 We're extremely proud of this song and the entire album.

 Release and reception

-The song was released on Alice in Chains' official YouTube channel on June 27, 2018, and it is also available for streaming and digital download via Spotify, iTunes, Amazon Music, Apple Music, Google Play and Deezer.
+The song was released on Alice in Chains' official YouTube channel on June 27, 2018, and it is also available for streaming and digital download.

-Revolver magazine said that the song "finds the band leavening their signature grunge with dreary, hypnotic grooves reminiscent of Electric Wizard".
+Revolver magazine said that the song "finds the band leavening their signature grunge with dreary, hypnotic grooves reminiscent of 'Electric Wizard'".
 For Loudwire, "the track, heard seems to be a perfect fit for the Alice catalog, with a familiar guitar and drum sound.
-"So far under / Too much pain to tell / Now I'm ripped asunder / So far under," come the hypnotically-delivered lyrics of the chorus over evil sounding guitars."
+"So far under / Too much pain to tell / Now I'm ripped asunder / So far under", come the hypnotically-delivered lyrics of the chorus over evil sounding guitars."

-The song peaked at No. 3 on Amazon's Best Sellers in Rock, and at No. 23 on Amazon's Top 100 Paid Songs.